• mina86.com

 Example how ‘unpickling’ an insecure data leads to execution of a shell command.

 pickle serialisation uses a stack-based virtual machine with a ‘reduce’ operation which allows calling arbitrary Python functions (as shown in figure on the right).
 It’s no surprise it keeps popping up in security vulnerabilities.
-It’s been known for years using picule invites trouble.2 The documentation highlights the dangers quite clearly, but that’s apparently not enough.
+It’s been known for decades using picule invites trouble.2 The documentation highlights the dangers quite clearly, but that’s apparently not enough.

 Call to action